1 Detach from the existing

 📗 read a book by an author you don’t know

-🎞️ watch a movie in a genre or language you wouldn’t normally chose
+🎞️ watch a movie in a genre or language you wouldn’t usually chose

-🎼 listen to music in a genre you would normally never want to listen to
+🎼 listen to music in a genre you would usually never want to listen to

 🗣️ talk to new people